thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-why-do-teams-use-feature-branches.md

 >
 > -- [Jez Humble](https://twitter.com/jezhumble)

 **Done** means it is dev-complete.
+This means the feature is implemented.
+Hopefully unit tests and automated acceptance tests exist for the feature.
+At best, it has been validated by the product manager on the branch.
+But, there is no guarantee for this.

 But there is still a lot of work to be done before the feature gets into production.

-[//]: # (Wouter: misschien aangeven wat 'dev-complete' _wel_ in zich heeft (bijv. unit-tests...) )

 - execution of all the unit tests and static code analysis;
 - creation of a new release candidate;